PaparaoRambuddi/Coding-Assigment/README.md

 Sharks has two properites color and size (large and grey) with getter and setter and method eat , this method is defined clowfish only becoz its specific to shark clowfish has two properites color and size (small and organg) with getter and setter and method makeJokes , this method is defined clowfish only becoz its specific to clowfish
 Implemented unit tests.

+8. Dolphins are not exactly fish, yet, they are good swimmers

+	a.
+Can you model a dolphin that swims without inheriting from a fish class?
+	b.
+How do you avoid duplicating code or introducing unneeded overhead Implemented Dolphin class by  implementing SwimmingAnimal Interface instead of extending from Fish. and implementing the swim method